osamaashraf6/Ruby-Capstone-Project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Vet Clinic Database] <a name="about-project"></a>
+# 📖 [Ruby group capstone - Catalog of my things] <a name="about-project"></a>

-> In this project, I used a relational database to create the initial data structure for a vet clinic.
-I created a table to store animals' information, insert some data into it, and query it.
+> In this project, we created a console app that will help us to keep a record of different types of things you own: books, music albums, movies, and games.
+Everything will be based on the UML class diagram presented below.
+The data will be stored in JSON files but we also prepared a database with tables structure analogical to your program's class structure.

 ## 🛠 Built With <a name="built-with"></a>

+- [x] Ruby👌
+- [x] OOP ruby
-- [x] Database👌
+- [x] Postgressql
-- [x] Postgresql
+- [x] Rubocop linter

 ### Tech Stack <a name="tech-stack"></a>